Insulin-bangkit-2022/Dummy-API/README.md

 # Dummy-API
-Just a Python Flask DUmmy-API for Mobile Development
+Just a Python Flask Dummy-API for Mobile Development